Phulwa Khamkar

 Phulwa Khamkar, also spelt as Phulawa Khamkar (born 17 September 1974), is an Indian choreographer and dancer, who works in Bollywood and Marathi films.
 She is the winner of India's first dance reality show Boogie Woogie, Season 1 in 1997 and was among 5 finalist in Dance India Dance Super Moms in 2013.
 She has choreographed Hindi and Marathi films like, Happy New Year (2014), Julie 2 (2016), Natarang (2010), Kuni Mulgi Deta Ka Mulgi (2012), and Mitwaa (2015).

 She also won the Zee Marathi's dance reality show Eka Peksha Ek (season 1) and was a judge for second and third season of the same.
 She received Zee Gaurav Award 2010 for best choreography for song Apsara Aali from Natrang.

 Early life

-She was named Phulwa by her father, who was a Marathi literature writer and named her Phulwa as it was the first magazine he wrote for.
+She was named Phulwa by her father Anil Barve, who was a Marathi literature writer and named her Phulwa as it was the first magazine he wrote for.
 Khamkar went to Balmohan Vidyamandir in Dadar for her education.
 Later, she completed her graduation in commerce from Ramniranjan Anandilal Podar College of Commerce and Economics.
 She has been learned Gymnastics at Samarth Vyayam Mandir in Dadar.
 She is trained in Kathak and in contemporary dance.